 A drone is a miniature, motorized, airborne machine.
-They range in size from many feet in length and wingspan to just several inches.
-They are “unmanned,” meaning that no person is onboard flying the craft; instead, a drone operator maneuvers the machine remotely, using a joystick or even a smart phone.
-You can think of them as a sophisticated version of the old flying model airplane.
+They range in size from feet in length and wingspan to just several inches.
+They're “unmanned,” meaning that no person is on board flying the craft.
+Instead, a drone operator maneuvers the machine remotely, using a joystick or even a smartphone.
+Other names for drones include unmanned aircraft systems and model aircraft.

-The Department of Transportation and the FAA’s new regulations apply to drones weighing less than 55 pounds, that are operated for commercial purposes (some hobbyist and recreational use is also covered).
+The Department of Transportation and the FAA’s new regulations apply to drones weighing less than 55 pounds and operated for commercial purposes (some hobbyist and recreational use is also covered).
 Highlights of the new rules include:

 Significantly, the regulations no longer require operators to register their drones, which was required of drones weighing less than 55 pounds.
 Similarly, drones no longer need to remain at least 500 feet away from people uninvolved in the flight operations.